 - What are the symptoms of rabies?
-(Alternative diseases/maladies that may be asked about: panleukopenia, chlamydia, rhinotracheitis, calicivirus, feline leukemia.) - What diseases/illnesses does "fixing" your cat either prevent or reduce the chances of? - When and where were cats first domesticated? - What is the flehmen reaction? - Why is protein (or fat, or carbohydrates) important in a cat's diet? - What are some signs a female cat is in heat? - Why are there often kittens of different colors in the same litter? - What is the normal body temperature of a cat?
+(Alternative diseases/maladies that may be asked about: panleukopenia, chlamydia, rhinotracheitis, calicivirus, feline leukemia.) - What diseases/illnesses does "fixing" your cat either prevent or reduce the chances of? - What is the flehmen reaction? - Why is protein and fat important in a cat's diet? - What are some signs a female cat is in heat? - Why are there often kittens of different colors in the same litter? - What is the normal body temperature of a cat? - What is the 3rd eyelid on a cat called?